 Air-entrained concrete contains billions of microscopic air cells per cubic foot.
 These air pockets relieve internal pressure on the concrete by providing tiny chambers for water to expand into when it freezes.
 Air-entrained concrete is produced using air-entraining portland cement, or by the introduction of air-entraining agents, under careful engineering supervision, as the concrete is mixed on the job.
 The amount of entrained air is usually between four and seven percent of the volume of the concrete, but may be varied as required by special conditions.

 View Finishing Air Entrained Concrete for additional information.

 Learn about concrete solutions for homes, pavements, buildings, and more.

-Find technical materials, reference information, and case histories.
+Find technical materials, reference information, and research.

 Access latest industry trends, topics, and training.